 4.6 Informed by its Learning and Teaching Principles, the Institution encourages learning that is ‘global, with courses exploring international perspectives’ including sensitivity to the similarities and differences that exist between people from different backgrounds, cultures and countries.
 Particular regard is paid to Aboriginal and Torres Strait Islander people in Australia.
 The Institution acknowledges and respects the traditional custodians of the land upon which its campuses are located and recognises the contribution that Indigenous people can make to the academic and cultural life of the Institution.
 Cultural competence training on Aboriginal and Torres Strait Islander people is available for staff members requiring increased cultural knowledge and confidence in the workplace.

-4.7 Regardless of their gender, ethnicity, language, cultural background, age, disability, religious beliefs, sexual orientation, socio-economic status and/or family responsibilities, students and staff can expect others to engage in a positive, respectful and constructive manner at all times.
+4.7 Regardless of their gender, sex, gender identity, ethnicity, language, cultural background, age, disability, impairment, religious beliefs, sexual orientation, socio-economic status and/or family responsibilities, students and staff can expect others to engage in a positive, respectful and constructive manner at all times.

-4.8 The Institution will support students and staff to exercise their rights and responsibilities in relation to inclusion, equity and diversity.
+4.8 The Institution supports students and staff to exercise their rights and responsibilities in relation to diversity, equity and inclusion.

 4.9 Students can seek assistance when they are at risk of disadvantage or under-representation through a dedicated Wellness Team and the Academic Advisors in the Student Success Centre in accordance with the Student Wellness Policy.

-4.10 The Institution’s commitment to students and staff with a disability is outlined in the Disability Policy.
+4.10 The Institution’s commitment to students and staff with a disability and/or impairment is outlined in the Disability Policy.

-4.11 Unlawful discrimination, bullying or victimisation will not be tolerated and will be considered a breach of the Student Code of Conduct (students) or the staff code of conduct outlined in the Employee Handbook (staff).
+4.11 Unlawful discrimination, bullying or victimisation is not tolerated and is considered a breach of the Student Code of Conduct (students) or the staff code of conduct outlined in the Employee Handbook (staff).

 5.1 The CEO is the Responsible Officer of this policy.